Find Cheap Life Insurance Quotes in Your Area

 Any long-term care insurance benefits that are not used during your lifetime typically remain with the insurer, except under specific "nonforfeiture" provisions discussed below.

-Note: Unlike life insurance policies, long-term care insurance carriers do not typically guarantee level premiums beyond the first few years.
-Premiums can and do increase based on the performance of the company, so policyholders should anticipate that there may be future rate increases on in-force policies.
 This is where nonforfeiture features of long-term care insurance policies may become important.
 You may want the opportunity to get some of your premiums back if you choose to cancel a policy before it has paid benefits on your behalf.

 To qualify for benefits under most long-term care insurance policy definitions, a health care provider must certify that you have lost the ability to perform two or more of the following activities of daily living (ADLs) without direct hands-on or standby (within arm's reach) assistance.